 Answer: No. The halls will be closed and secured during the break and residents will be required to return room keys back in.
 We do suggest that residents take valuable personal items with them.

 Answer: Rooms are assigned to incoming freshmen and transfer students upon admission and receipt of the acceptance fee.
 The Office of Residence Life houses all incoming freshmen on their intended major per the University application.
 Returning upperclassmen have the opportunity to select their room assignment and roommate(s) during the Room Selection Process in late March or early April.

 Q: When can I change my room or roommate(s)?

-Answer: Changes can be made two weeks after classes begin.
-Changes must be approved by the appropriate Area Coordinator.
+Answer: Changes can be made three weeks after classes begin during room swap.
+Changes must be approved by the Office of Residence Life.